-• Download the image_processor.jar, and make sure to include it on your build path as explained above.
+• Download the image_processor.jar, and make sure to include it on your build path as described above.

-At any stage of your work you can test your methods by executing the graphic interface we supply simply by running the skeleton program.
-Execution of the main method will display the application's screen (see below).
+You can test your implementation at any point by simply by running the skeleton program we provide.
+Running the program will display the application's graphic interface (see below).

-Initially none of the functionality will work as clicking on the various buttons invokes your methods.
+Initially clicking the buttons will have no effect as each button invokes one of your methods (not implemented yet).
 As your implementation progresses you should be able to see the result of it, this will aid you in testing and debugging your implementation.

 • To load an image click on the 'Load Image' button and select a gray-scaled image you wish to view.
-You can find a zip file containing 2 images here that you can play with.
-For example, loading the 'lena.jpg', flipping it (along the Y axis) and inverting it will yield the image:
+You can find a zip file containing 2 images here that you can use.

+For example, loading the 'lena.jpg', flipping it (along the Y axis) and inverting it will yield the following result:

 • The histogram method creates a histogram for the given image data.
 It returns a 256 cells array that holds the histogram representation.
 Each cell index in the array is referred as the column height for a given gray level that corresponds to the array's index number itself.
 For example, if the value 30 is in cell 0, that means we have 30 pixels with the value of 0 (black) in the loaded image.
 More generally: Cell i holds the number of image pixels with a gray level of i.
 Pressing the 'Display Histogram' button will display the loaded image histogram:

 - The invert method changes the grayscale levels of the image so the 0 becomes 255, 1 becomes 254, 2 become 253 etc. - The toBW method transforms the grayscale image into a black and white one.
-A pixel's value under a given threshold will become 0 otherwise it will become 255. - The flipx method should perform a flip relative to the X axis i.e. vertical flip, and the flipy should perform a horizontal flip.
+A pixel's value under a given threshold will become 0 otherwise it will become 255. - The flipX method should perform a flip relative to the X axis i.e. vertical flip, and the flipY should perform a horizontal flip.
 See animation for clarification.